- Wire-Haired Dachshund At A Glance

 If your Dachshund is itching their ears or head, check their ears.
 Ears that hang down are more prone to ear infections.
 Clean their ears and carefully dry them.
 If the itching persists, make an appointment with your vet to check for an infection or mites.

 Food allergies or dry skin can also cause your wire-haired Dachshund to be itchy and scratch all the time.
 Talk with your vet if your Doxie’s skin looks healthy and no flakes can be seen.
 A food allergy may be the cause of your dog’s discomfort.

 Is a Wire-haired Dachshund Right for You?

 For those who love Dachshunds but also love the look of a terrier, or the terrier temperament, the wire-haired Dachshund is probably the dog for you.
 They are the most outgoing of the three coat types and love getting out and meeting people.

 A wire-haired does require grooming a few times each week and it can be time-consuming when you strip them twice a year.
 Luckily, they only need a bath three to four times a year.
 They can develop a dog smell but a quick refresh with waterless shampoo can help keep them from smelling.

 The wire-haired is also the least shedding of the three coat types which is wonderful when you love the Dachshund breed but not the shedding that occurs with them.
 Regular grooming and coat maintenance are necessary to keep your wire-haired looking dapper.

 Overall, the wire-haired Dachshund has so many of the typical Dachshund traits it really comes down to what coat type appeals to you the most.
-For those looking for streamlined and traditional the shorthair is for you.
-Or maybe you are looking for elegance personified; if that is the case the longhair is the one.
+For those looking for streamlined and traditional the short-haired is for you.
+Or maybe you are looking for elegance personified; if that is the case the long-haired is the one.

 However, if you are looking for a dapper and just a little bit comical, the wire-haired is the dog for you.
 These friendly, alert, active Dachshunds make a great family companion and will keep you on your toes.